-fundamentals, viz, type and quality of the protective coating and environmental conditions in which the structure is located.
+Service life of a steel structure depends on two fundamentals, viz, type and quality of the corrosion control system and environmental conditions in which the structure is located.

 Hot dip galvanized structures have been shown to exhibit outstanding performance over the full spectrum of environmental conditions.
-Where severe environmental conditions are encountered, Duplex coatings (hot dip galvanizing plus a top paint coating) should be considered
+Where severe environmental conditions are encountered, Duplex coatings (hot dip galvanizing plus a top paint coating) should be considered.